• Home

 • Tuft & Needle Mint provides two layers of T&N Adaptive® foam designed to help you get your best possible sleep.
 When pressure is applied to gel beads, they stack to create a unique cushioned feel that adds a more progressive, supportive feel.

-One last consideration is the fact that your body may try to roll over to your side once you are asleep.
+One last consideration is the fact that you may be rolling over to your side once you are asleep and not realize it.

 If you find that you keep waking up on your side, you may want to consider a wedge pillow to put on either side of you to help keep you in position until it is a habit.